Assessment Services

 Schedule A Free Consultation

-Autism spectrum disorder (ASD) is a complex neurodevelopmental condition that affects how a person communicates, relates to others, and experiences the world.
+Autism spectrum disorder (ASD) is a complex neurodevelopmental condition that affects aspects of how a person communicates, relates to others, and experiences the world.
 Whether you're a parent noticing something different in your child's development or an adult who has always felt like you see the world differently, an autism evaluation can bring meaningful clarity.
-Our evaluations include the ADOS-2 — the most widely respected and rigorously validated observational tool for autism assessment — and we serve clients in Golden, Denver, and throughout Colorado.
+Our evaluations include the ADOS-2, one of the most widely respected and rigorously validated observational tools for autism assessment, and we serve clients in Golden, Denver, Steamboat Springs, and throughout Colorado.

 What Is Autism Spectrum Disorder?

-Autism spectrum disorder is a neurodevelopmental condition characterized by differences in social communication and interaction, along with restricted, repetitive patterns of behavior, interests, or activities.
-The word "spectrum" reflects the wide range of ways autism can look — from individuals who need significant daily support to highly independent people who may have gone decades without a diagnosis.
+Autism spectrum disorder is characterized by differences in social communication and interaction, along with restricted, repetitive patterns of behavior, interests, or activities.
+The word "spectrum" reflects the wide range of ways autism can look, from individuals who need significant daily support to highly independent people who may have gone decades without a diagnosis.

 An autism evaluation may be appropriate for children or adults who: